 - network analysis of collective action

-Forthcoming.
-Dreiling, Michael C. and Derek Darves.
-Agents of Neoliberal Globalization: Corporate Networks, State Structures and Neoliberal Trade Policy.
+2016 Dreiling, Michael C. and Derek Darves.
+Agents of Neoliberal Globalization: Corporate Networks, State Structures and Trade Policy.
 Cambridge University Press.

-2014 (with Yvonne Braun, co-author).
-“Frames, Boomerangs, and Global Assemblages: Border Distortions in the Global Resistance to Dam Building in Lesotho,” in Nancy Naples and Jennifer Mendez (eds.)
+2014 Braun, Yvonne A. and Michael C. Dreiling.
+“Frames, Boomerangs, and Global Assemblages: Border Distortions in the Global Resistance to Dam Building in Lesotho,” (pgs.
+261-292) in Nancy Naples and Jennifer Mendez (eds.)
 Border Politics, Social Movements and Globalization.
 New York University Press.